 Breanna completed her PhD in psychology and epidemiology at Monash University and her undergraduate and honours studies in psychology at the University of Melbourne.
 Breanna’s research interests focus primarily on understanding behavioural drivers in a range of different contexts, from reporting animal disease to healthy dining choices, social inclusion and health behaviours.

-Utilising both quantitative and qualitative research techniques, Breanna has investigated the motivators and barriers to specific behaviours, whether they speaking up about your healthcare or doctors seeking a second opinion.
+Utilising both quantitative and qualitative research techniques, Breanna has investigated the motivators and barriers to specific behaviours; for example, speaking up about your healthcare or doctors seeking a second opinion.

 Breanna has extensive experience identifying high-quality evidence to answer research questions and facilitating focus groups and interviews with target audiences.
 This evidence can then be used to advise organisations on how to apply these insights to policy and practice.